YasirGaji/gramsnap/README.md

   3. "Query data cannot be undefined.
 Please make sure to return a value other than undefined from your query function.
 Affected query key: ["getRecentPosts"]" - This error was caused cause I did not return posts in the getRecentPosts async function

+  4. "Uncaught TypeError: newLikes.includes is not a function - in the PostStats component" - This error was as a result of me passing the "...likes" prop as an object instead of an array

 ## Current Error

   1. None yet